Ostap-Sulyk/Ostap-Sulyk/README.md

 - 👋 Hi, everyone
 - 👨🏻‍🎓 I am currently a college student
-- 📖 I am interested in javascript, nodejs and deno
+- 📖 I am interested in java and planning to become backend developer!

 <!---